Frequently Asked Questions About Personal Injury

 - Punitive damages (if applicable)

-How long do I have to file suit?
+6. How long do I have to file personal injury case?

 This may seem like a long time to take legal action, but following an